boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * TN Slicing:

-      The term "TN slice" refers to a slice in the Transport Network domain of the overall 5G architecture.
+      The term "TN slice" refers to a slice in the Transport Network domain of the 5G architecture.

       The objective of TN Slicing is to isolate,